Strong Finish to First Half for U.S. Pork, Beef Exports

 - One metric ton (mt) = 2,204.622 pounds.

 - U.S. pork currently faces retaliatory duties in China.
 China’s duty rate on frozen pork muscle cuts and variety meat increased from 12 to 37% in April and from 37 to 62% in July.
 Mexico’s duty rate on pork muscle cuts increased from zero to 10% in June 2018 and jumped to 20% the following month.
 Beginning in June 2018, Mexico also imposed a 15% duty on sausages and a 20% duty on some prepared hams.
-Mexico’s duties were removed in May 2019 but were in effect for much of the period reported above.
+Mexico’s duties were removed in May 2019 but were in effect for the period reported above.

 - U.S. beef faces retaliatory duties in China.
 China’s duty rate on beef muscle cuts and variety meats increased from 12 to 37% in July 2018.
 Canada imposed a 10% duty in July 2018 that applied to HS 160250 cooked/prepared beef products.
-Canada’s duty was removed in May 2019 but was in effect for much of the period reported above.
+Canada’s duty was removed in May 2019 but was in effect for the period reported above.